 Featured image illustrating a step-by-step guide on syncing Asana to Microsoft Excel through Unito, depicted by the connected logos through circles and dotted lines.

-This guide will walk you through the process of quickly syncing Asana tasks to a spreadsheet in Microsoft Excel with automated 2-way updates.
-Connecting Asana to Excel with Unito is as easy as using any new app or platform – there’s no coding knowledge required and we’re here to help with this simple step-by-step guide.
-Once you’re done, you’ll have set up a workflow that turns any new tasks in Asana into an Excel spreadsheet row automatically (or vice versa if you want Excel to create Asana tasks).
+This guide will walk you through the process of syncing Asana tasks to a spreadsheet in Microsoft Excel with automated 2-way updates.
+Exporting Asana projects to Excel rows with Unito is as easy as using any new app or platform – no coding knowledge required.

 If you’d like to learn more about Unito first, check out our integration overview for Microsoft Excel and Asana.
-By the end of this guide, you’ll be able to:

 Fields syncing between Asana and Microsoft Excel, including task title, project, assignee, description, status, tags, due date and more.